Choose from over 3,500

 The fund's investment strategy category as stated in the prospectus.
 There are more than 40 standardized categories.

-Formal written document to sell securities that describes the plan for a proposed business enterprise, or the facts concerning an existing one, that an investor needs to make an informed decision.
+Formal written document to sell securities, describing the plan for a proposed business enterprise, or the facts concerning an existing one, that an investor needs to make an informed decision.
 Prospectuses are used by Mutual Funds to describe the fund objectives, risks and other essential information.

 The commission charged by a mutual fund when redeeming shares.
 For example, a 2 % redemption charge (also called a "back end load") on the sale of shares valued at $1000 will result in payment of $980 (or 98 % of the value) to the investor.
 This charge may decrease or be eliminated as shares are held for longer time periods.